Diploma Program Financial Aid

 Clock to Credit Hour Conversion (Diploma Programs)

-Federal regulations require RPCC to convert hours for certain diploma programs based on a federally-regulated formula.
-In most cases, the conversion process results in lower Pell payments per term.
-This means the process to determine enrollment status (full-time, half-time, etc.) for federal financial aid sources is different for these diploma programs.
+Federal regulations require colleges to convert hours for certain diploma programs based on a federally-regulated formula.
+Most often, the conversion process results in lower Pell grant payments each term.
+This means, the process used to determine enrollment status (full-time, half-time, etc.) for federal financial aid sources is different for diploma programs.

-This enrollment status determination is different because the program has one or more courses that can’t be used toward a two-year associates program.
-To figure out the diploma program enrollment status, take the clock/contact hours a student takes each semester and divide it by 37.5.
-These converted credits are used to determine the enrollment status.
-Your financial aid award status will be based on the converted hours, NOT the actual credit hours taken.
+Determining the enrollment status for diploma programs is different because the program has one or more courses that cannot be used toward a two-year associates degree program.
+Enrollment status determination for diploma programs involves taking the amount of each course’s clock/contact hours and divide it by 37.5.
+These converted credits are used to determine the enrollment status and your financial aid award status will be based on the converted hours, NOT the actual credit hours taken.

-Click on the programs below to determine the converted hours for your program.
+Click on the program below to determine the converted hours for the Practical Nursing program.

-You may be enrolled full-time academically; however, your financial aid will be calculated using converted hours.
-Please use the tables in the program link above to determine your financial aid enrollment status.
-This table contains specific course names with their actual number of “payable financial aid credit hours” for those courses.
-These payable financial aid credit hours determine how much your Pell grant award will be based on the Department of Education’s Clock Hour to Credit Hour Regulations.
-The reduced hours may result in reduced federal Pell grant awards.
+Even though you may be enrolled “full-time” academically, your financial aid will be calculated using converted hours.
+Please use the table in the program link above to determine your financial aid enrollment status.
+This table contains specific course names with their actual number of “payable financial aid credit hours” for the course.
+The “payable financial aid credit hours” determines the total amount of your Pell grant awarded.
+This is based on the Department of Education’s Clock Hour to Credit Hour Regulations.
+The reduced hours may result in a reduced amount awarded for Federal Pell grants.

-The Office of Financial Aid created these tables for use when scheduling courses, and enrollment specialists are available to help you when determining Pell grant awards.
-PLEASE review the scholarship section and the costs and funding page for more opportunities.
+The Office of Financial Aid created this table for use when scheduling courses, and financial aid counselors are available to help you when determining Pell grant awards.
+Please review the scholarship section of our website to search for additional funding opportunities.

-NOTE: It is the student’s responsibility to ensure program of study and enrolled courses are correct.
-Financial aid cannot pay for courses outside of the official program of study listed in the College Catalog.
-Contact your advisor or go to your LoLA account to change your program of study and select appropriate classes.
+NOTE: It is the student’s responsibility to ensure their program of study and enrolled courses are correct.
+Financial aid will not pay for courses outside of the official program of study listed in the College Catalog.
+To change your program of study and/or select appropriate classes, please contact your advisor or go to your LoLA account.